cmdocumentation/feature-adoption-analysis/README.md

 ### Tableau Dashboards

 - **Cohort Retention Heatmap**: Week-over-week retention by signup cohort and adoption segment
-- **30-Day Churn Analysis**: Comparison of adoption segments and plan tiers
+- **30-Day Churn Rate by Adoption Segment and Plan Tier**: Comparison of adoption segments and plan tiers
-- **Feature Adoption Funnel**: Drop-off rates by plan tier
+- **Feature Adoption Funnel by Plan Tier**: Drop-off rates by plan tier

 ---